ahvar/chrono-calculator/README.md

 # Market Modeler

-Market Modeler analyzes historical price data for tradable financial assests and outputs the results of basic calculations of the security's performance.
+Market Modeler analyzes historical price data for tradable financial assests and outputs common technical indicators to the terminal.

   - Load market data
   - Type in valid commands to compute desired results

 # Getting Starting

-  - Market Modeler is run and operated from the command line
+Market Modeler is run and operated from the command line.

-  - Drag and drop images (requires your Dropbox account be linked)
+1.)
+Download the files to your computer or fork the repository.
+2.)
+Open your terminal and navigate to the directory containing Market Modeler's source files.
+3.)
+Type the **make** command in the root directory.
+This will build the project.

 You can also: